-The technical content of this document is approved under the authority of DOA ref.
+The technical content of this document is approved under the authority of the DOA ref.
 EASA.21J.048.
-This document is part of the ICA for product [2019].

 THE APPROVAL IS GIVEN TO ALL CHAPTERS EXCEPT THE AIRWORTHINESS LIMITATIONS SECTION 04-00-00 WHICH IS SUBJECT TO SPECIFIC APPROVAL OF THE EASA.